All Creatures Great and Small (2020 TV series): Christmas special (2024)

+Series 6 (2025)

+International broadcasts

+In the United States, the series premiered on 10 January 2021 on PBS via Masterpiece.

+In Norway, the series premiered on 25 December 2020 on NRK TV, under the title Den nye dyrlegen (The new veterinarian).

+Seasons 1 to 3 were broadcast on RTP2 in Portugal, starting in 2023.

 Reception

-The first episode was watched by 3.3 million viewers overnight and earned an audience share of 20.4%, making All Creatures Great and Small Channel 5's highest rated show since February 2016.
-By using BARB's consolidated ratings for programmes watched live and on catch-up services (within 28 days), All Creatures Great and Small became their most popular show ever (until 2021) with the premiere episode having grown to 5.4 million viewers (up from 5.01m over a seven-day period) with a further 1.2 million watching the repeat on the Sunday night.
-In the United States - where the show is broadcast on PBS - the first series averaged more than 10 million viewers over the course of its run.
+On the review aggregation website Rotten Tomatoes, All Creatures Great and Small has an approval rating of 99% with an average rating of 8.5/10, based on 46 critic reviews.
+Metacritic assigned the show a score of 84 out of 100, based on 27 critics.

-Metacritic, which uses a weighted average, assigned the show a score of 83 out of 100 based on six critics, indicating "universal acclaim".
-The Daily Telegraphs Michael Hogan gave the show four out of five, and commented "Revisiting the world of All Creatures Great and Small felt like meeting old friends.
+The Daily Telegraphs Michael Hogan gave the first series four out of five, and commented "Revisiting the world of All Creatures Great and Small felt like meeting old friends.
 Any viewers missing the classic triumvirate of Robert Hardy, Christopher Timothy and Peter Davison were surely converted by this well-crafted opener, confidently directed by Downton Abbey alumnus Brian Percival".
 Hogan went on to call the show "family-friendly comfort-viewing.
-A soothing balm in febrile times".

-As of March 2021, aggregator Rotten Tomatoes indicated that 96% of reviews had been positive.
-Variety was one of the publications that praised the first series.
-Its chief TV critic Caroline Framke wrote that All Creatures Great and Small "finds key ways to distinguish itself from depictions past, especially as it makes the most of a handsome budget and embraces a welcome, earnest warmth in its storytelling" and added that the update made "a beloved property worthwhile".
+A soothing balm in febrile times".Variety was one of the publications that praised the first series.
+Its chief TV critic Caroline Framke wrote that All Creatures Great and Small "finds key ways to distinguish itself from depictions past, especially as it makes the most of a handsome budget and embraces a welcome, earnest warmth in its storytelling"; she added that the update made "a beloved property worthwhile".